 A rear-end car collision is the most common type of motor vehicle accident.
 Negligent driving, including texting while driving, often causes rear-end collisions.
 However, auto defects, such as faulty brakes, can also cause rear-end collisions.
 After this type of accident, you may be wondering if you can sue for a rear-end collision.

-The experienced Chicago rear-end collision lawyers at CCAL have decades of experience representing clients involved in different auto crashes, including rear-end collisions, drunk driving accidents, and hit-and-run accidents.
-Our extensive auto accident and personal injury experience allows us to communicate and negotiate efficiently with the insurance companies involved so that you can receive the financial compensation you deserve.
+The experienced Chicago rear-end collision lawyers at Ktenas Injury Lawyers have decades of experience representing clients involved in different auto crashes, including rear-end collisions, drunk driving accidents, and hit-and-run accidents.
+Our extensive auto accident and personal injury experience allow us to communicate and negotiate efficiently with the insurance companies involved so that you can receive the financial compensation you deserve.